drdrang/drtwoot/README.markdown

     python config.py

-You'll be prompted for your username and password, and the appropriate Line 8 for your account will be printed out.
+You'll be prompted for your username, and the appropriate Line 7 for your account will be printed out.
 Copy and paste into `twoot.js`, replacing the dummy line shown above.

 Note: `config.py` connects to Twitter to get your user ID number, so you'll have to have an Internet connection (and the Twitter site itself will have to be up and running) for the script to work.
-It does not send your password across the network, nor does it store your password anywhere.

 After `twoot.js` has been edited and saved, launch Fluid and point it to the `twoot.htm` file: `file:///path/to/twoot.htm`.
 Give the SSB a name ("Dr. Twoot" is a good choice), tell it to use one of the PNG files as the icon, and let it make the new application.